seblabbe/lecf/README.md

     second L. exp : -0.246783   (0.000977)
     ratio         : -0.368712   (0.001664)

-The relevant places to look for the code is in src.
-The instructions for each algorithm are contained in src/algorithms.
-At building time (ie doing make) the list of algorithms is generated on the fly.
-So if you feel in the mood you can implement your own algorithm by simply putting in new file there and then run make.
+The relevant place to look for the code is the directory src/.
+The instructions for each algorithm are contained in src/algorithms/.
+At building time (ie when make is run) the list of algorithms is generated on the fly.
+So if you feel, you can implement your own algorithm by simply writing a new file in src/algorithms/ and then run make.

+You can check that your algorithm exists with

+    >>> import mcf
+    >>> mcf.algorithm_names()
+    ['brun_mf', brun_mn', 'jacobi_perron', 'selmer']

+And check that it works with

+    >>> mcf.check_all()
+    check brun_mf... done
+    check brun_mn... done
+    check jacobi_perron... done
+    check selmer... done